jochster/web-hugo-academic/content/post/the-1st-iloc-workshop-of-33rd-ieee-intelligent-vehicles-symposium/index.md

 Details can be found [here](https://sites.google.com/view/iloc-2022/).

 I was honored to co-chair the afternoon sessions and additionally present my recent research "Deterministic approaches for bounding GNSS uncertainty: A comparative analysis".

+The introduction to the talk can be found [here](https://sujingyao.netlify.app/talk/talk-at-iloc-workshop-of-ieee-iv-2022/).